 Newark is a medium-sized city located in the state of Ohio.
 With a population of 47,986 people and 15 constituent neighborhoods, Newark is the 21st largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newark is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Newark isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
 Overall, Newark is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Newark who work in office and administrative support (15.26%), sales jobs (10.15%), and food service (7.70%).

-The percentage of adults in Newark with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.98% of adults in Newark have a bachelor's degree or advanced degree.
+The citizens of Newark are slightly less educated than the national average of 21.84% for the average city or town: 16.98% of adults in Newark have a bachelor's degree or advanced degree

 The per capita income in Newark in 2010 was $21,770, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $87,080 for a family of four.
 However, Newark contains both very wealthy and poor people as well.

 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newark residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Newark include Irish, English, Italian, and Scottish.

 The most common language spoken in Newark is English.
 Other important languages spoken here include Spanish and Portuguese.